rohit-s-s/Data-Analysis-with-Python-Zero-to-Pandas/README.md

 # **Data Analysis with Python: Zero to Pandas**

 This repository contain course ptoject to the Data Analysis with Python: Zero to Pandas.
-In this project, I have the kno applied wledge and skills that I gained throughout the course to analyze a real-world dataset using Python and various data analysis techniques.
+In this project, I have the  applied  knowledge and skills that I gained throughout the course to analyze a real-world dataset using Python and various data analysis techniques.

 **Project Goals**